openalea/StructureAnalysis/stat_tool/doc/user/admin.rst

 * VarianceAnalysis works but variance_analysis wrapping is not robust, not well documented, leads to crashses.
 * plotable inside MvMixture(Data) ?
+* plotable in vectors
+* check Display and Ploy functions (viewpoint, Details, ...)

+DONE
+====

+* language for the syntax is American
+* Comments all functional tests and add title to the Plot commands